egisikira/luckycharmpage/README.md

-# luckycharmpage
+# luckycharm-settings
-Lucky Charm Page
+Settings for lucky charm